Southern Cornbread Dressing

 Key Ingredients and Substitutions

-The two stars of southern cornbread dressing are cornbread and sage.
+Cornbread and sage are the two stars of southern cornbread dressing.
 You will also need a couple of other pantry staples.

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Bread: Any stale sandwich bread will work – white bread, wheat bread, or sourdough but avoid seeded or flavored bread.
-The bread should be cut into cubes or torn into small quarter-inch pieces.
+• Bread: Any stale sandwich bread will work.
+White bread, wheat bread, or sourdough all taste great, but avoid seeded or flavored bread.
+The bread should be cut into cubes or torn into small pieces, approximately one-quarter inch in size.
+Day-old bread works best because it absorbs the broth without getting mushy.

-• Sage: It is not traditional cornbread dressing if it doesn’t have sage.
-In our family recipe, rubbed sage was always used but you can use fresh or ground dried sage.
-For each teaspoon of rubbed sage substitute approximately 1/2 teaspoon of ground sage since ground sage is more concentrated.
-For fresh sage use 1 tablespoon of fresh for every teaspoon of rubbed.
+• Sage: It’s not traditional cornbread dressing if it doesn’t have sage.
+Rubbed sage has always been a staple in our family recipe, but you can also use fresh or ground dried sage.
+For each teaspoon of rubbed sage, substitute about 1/2 teaspoon of ground sage since ground sage is more concentrated.
+For fresh sage, use one tablespoon of fresh sage for every teaspoon of rubbed.

-• Broth: If you have the time we recommend making your own chicken or turkey broth (or stock) but a good quality store-bought broth is great as well.
+• Broth: If you have the time, we recommend making your own chicken or turkey broth (or stock); however, a good-quality store-bought broth is also a great option.
 We prefer to use turkey broth for a little extra Thanksgiving flavor.
 You can also use stock for a deeper, richer flavor.
+Start with 2 cups and add more as needed.
+The dressing should be wet but not have standing liquid.

-• Eggs: To help bind the dressing together you will need two large eggs.
-You will want to whisk them slightly before adding them to the dressing mixture.
+• Eggs: To help bind the dressing together, you’ll need two large eggs.
+You’ll want to whisk them slightly before adding them to the dressing mixture.
+The eggs keep everything from falling apart when you serve it.

 southern cornbread dressing ingredients